aglushkov/serega/README.md

   # Option :value can be used with callable object to define attribute value
   attribute :first_name, value: proc { |user| user.profile&.first_name }

   # Option :delegate can be used to define attribute value.
-Sub-option :allow_nil by default is false
+  # Sub-option :allow_nil by default is false
   attribute :first_name, delegate: { to: :profile, allow_nil: true }

-  # Option :delegate can be used with :key sub-option to change method called on delegated object
+  # Option :delegate can be used with :key sub-option
   attribute :first_name, delegate: { to: :profile, key: :fname }

   # Option :const specifies attribute with specific constant value